 In order to ease the minds of potential buyers, it could be a good idea to have cost estimates for potential repairs.
 If you simply tell the buyer the repairs that need to be done, that can leave a lot of work and research for them to do.
 This could steer them away from your property towards one with less work or research involved.

 While you will not be doing the repairs yourself, potential buyers will appreciate knowing not only what should get done, but how much it will cost.
-This will also help them be able to make a fair offer for the home as is, as they will have an idea of how much they need to spend to fix it.
+Consider asking a local contractor to provide a quote.
+This will also help the buyers be able to make a fair offer for the home as-is, as they will have an idea of how much they need to spend to fix it.
 Also, this can potentially save you as well, as many buyers will often overestimate how much a repair will cost, and will try to get you to sell for less to compensate.